There is a Crisis of Sexual Abuse in Texas Schools — Learn How to Fight Back

-What this page is: A lawful, step-by-step guide to documenting and enforcing school accountability.
+What this page is: A structured, legally grounded guide for enforcing transparency and compliance in Texas school districts.

-What this page is not: Legal advice, a complaint generator, or a substitute for emergency reporting.
+What this page is not: Not legal advice.
+Not a substitute for law enforcement.
+Not an emergency reporting tool.

 DEMAND WRITTEN ANSWERS & LOCK THE RECORD